Singapore to decriminalize gay sex, but will limit change

 One of Lee’s nephews, Li Huanwu, is gay.
 The son of Lee’s estranged younger brother Lee Hsien Yang married his partner in South Africa in 2019.
 Li Huanwu has attended Pink Dot events with his partner and parents.

 Other former British colonies still retain similar laws that criminalize sex between men, including neighboring Malaysia where a former deputy premier was jailed twice for sodomy.
-He was sentenced in 2000 and again in 2014.
+He was sentenced in 2000 and again in 2014, in cases that critics say were politically motivated.

 In 2018, India decriminalized gay sex after its Supreme Court in a historic ruling struck down Section 377 that punished gay sex by up to 10 years in prison.
 Some Asian countries have also moved to legalize gay marriage, with Taiwan as the first in 2019.
 Thailand also recently approved plans allowing same-sex unions.